Red Dead Redemption: Development

 Red Dead Redemptions 1,500-page script was written in two years.
-Taking inspiration from films like The Wild Bunch (1969), High Plains Drifter (1973), Unforgiven (1992), and The Proposition (2005), the team felt that most Western fiction takes place between 1840 and 1880, and that Red Dead Redemptions setting in 1911 allowed a more intriguing analysis of the transformation from "the old West" into the modern world.
-Regarding the game's depiction of violence, the team wanted it to "feel slightly raw and unpleasant", attempting realism without exaggeration.
+Taking inspiration from films like The Wild Bunch (1969), High Plains Drifter (1973), Unforgiven (1992), and The Proposition (2005), the team felt most Western fiction takes place between 1840 and 1880, with Red Dead Redemptions 1911 setting allowing a more intriguing analysis of the transformation from "the old West" into the modern world.
+The team wanted the depiction of violence to "feel slightly raw and unpleasant", attempting realism without exaggeration.
 The open world was created to represent iconic features of the American frontier.
 The team organized field trips to Washington, D.C., visiting the Library of Congress and the National Archives Building, captured a multitude of photographs, and analyzed various classic Western films, television shows, and novels.
-The team considered creating the open world one of the most technically demanding aspect of the game's production, in terms of filling the world with enough content to interest players.
+They considered the open world's creation one of the most technically demanding aspect of production, in terms of filling the world with enough content to interest the player.

 Like other projects since Rockstar Games Presents Table Tennis (2006), the game uses the proprietary Rockstar Advanced Game Engine (RAGE) to perform animation and rendering tasks, and the Euphoria and Bullet engines for further animation and environment rendering tasks.
 Overhauling the potential processing power of RAGE allowed the game to create a high level of detail, including realistic animations and detailed textures.
 The potential power of the PlayStation 3 and Xbox 360 experienced through the development kits motivated the team to begin development, and to create a game that could fully render the countryside, which was difficult to achieve on previous hardware.
 The developers at San Diego sought guidance from other Rockstar studios experienced with developing open worlds, particularly Grand Theft Auto developer Rockstar North.
 The game was envisioned to improve the core mechanics of Red Dead Revolver by scaling it up to the standard of other Rockstar games, maintaining key gameplay elements like the Dead Eye and dueling mechanics but majorly overhauling the experience otherwise.
 In particular, the team faced a challenge in creating realistic movement for the horse, resulting in the engagement of a stunt horse to simulate movement for the designers.